ajaypro/Daily-Learnings/android/flow.md

 * Asynchronous Stream processing: Stream processing is the processing of data in motion, computing on data directly as it is produced when the data is emitted at different speeds, in bursts  which is asynchrounous in nature.

+## Concurrency:
+* Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
+It doesn't necessarily mean they'll ever both be running at the same instant.
+For example, multitasking on a single-core machine.
+* Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.

+## Parallelism:
+* It is when tasks literally run at the same time, e.g., on a multicore processor.
+* Threads in non-parallel concurrency appear to run at the same time but in reality they don't.
+In non - parallel concurrency threads rapidly switch and take turns to use the processor through time-slicing.
+While in parallelism there are multiple processors available so, multiple threads can run on different processors at the same time.

 ## Structured Concurrency:
  * Flow internally uses coroutines to produces and collect values, so scope a coroutineScope is required to launch flow so it is structured so that we can always cancel the scopes in our UI such as viewmodel or activity or fragment.
 Flow cannot work in standalone.
- * coroutines live for a limited amount of time.
+ * Scope of coroutines live for a limited amount of time.
 This time is connected to the CoroutineScope you start your coroutines in.
  * When you cancel the scope, you also release any running coroutines.
 The same rules apply to Kotlin Flow as well.
 When you cancel the scope, you also dispose of the Flow.
 You don’t have to free up memory manually!

-## Concurrency:
-* Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
-It doesn't necessarily mean they'll ever both be running at the same instant.
-For example, multitasking on a single-core machine.

-* Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.
-* Threads in non-parallel concurrency appear to run at the same time but in reality they don't.
-In non - parallel concurrency threads rapidly switch and take turns to use the processor through time-slicing.
-While in parallelism there are multiple processors available so, multiple threads can run on different processors at the same time.
-* Concurrency is about dealing with lots of things at once.
-Parallelism is about doing lots of things at once.

 ## StateFlow: